britram/taps-transports/draft-ietf-taps-transports.md

 need to specify additional mechanisms, including a congestion control mechanism (such as NewReno, TFRC or LEDBAT).
 This extends the set of available Transport Services beyond those provided to applications by TCP and UDP.

-[GF: Ledbat is a mechanism, not protocol - hence use the work "support" in para below.]

 Transport protocols can also be differentiated by the features of the services they provide: for instance, SCTP offers a message-based service